-A ground distribution center for FedEx in Redmond has been built.
+A ground distribution center for FedEx in Redmond has been built at this site.
 It is the largest industrial building in Redmond and includes 30-foot clear heights plus office space.
-This is FedEx's first LEED-certified project which received its certification in 2014.
+This is FedEx's first LEED-certified project.
+They received this sought after certification in 2014.
 The 24 acres of vacant land were acquired for \$16.87 million by Sun Cap Properties Group of Charlotte, N.C.
-The build-to-suit warehouse contains 210,761 square feet per plans received by the Redmond building department.
+The build-to-suit warehouse contains 210,761 square feet of space per plans received by the Redmond building department.
 Due to concerns of the impact to the neighborhood, Sun Cap built a berm to create a visual and sound barrier between neighbors and the site.
-The building has bike racks and showers, a white roof, and recycled content.
+The building has bike racks, showers, a white roof and recycled content.
 It also has a custom built-in conveyor system that runs 24 hours a day with 62 loading bays.